VeztaVezta

 Overview

-Vezta supports multiple order types depending on your trading tier.
+Vezta supports multiple order types depending on the underlying exchange and your trading tier.
 Understanding order types helps you control execution price, manage risk, and optimize your trading strategy.

 Market Orders

-A market order executes immediately at the best available price in the order book.
-This is the simplest way to trade.
+A market order executes immediately at the best available price.

 • When to use: You want to enter or exit a position right now and are willing to accept the current price.

-• Trade-off: On thin order books, large market orders may experience price impact (slippage), meaning you pay slightly more than the displayed price.
+• Trade-off: On thin order books, large market orders may experience price impact (slippage).

 Limit Orders